Browse Reading by Year

 David Ignatow reads widely from his work.
 This reading includes poems collected in Facing the Tree (1975) and Tread the Dark (1978), as well as uncollected poems and early drafts of poems that would go on to appear in collections such as Whisper to the Earth (1981) and Leaving the Door Open (1984).

 Brenda Hillman reads primarily from her collection Coffee, 3 a.m.
 (1981).
 She also reads poems from a then forthcoming collection, White Dress (1985).
+This reading was originally given with Leonard Michaels

 Leonard Michaels reads from what would become his novel The Men's Club (1981).
+This reading was originally given with Brenda Hillman

 Diane Wakoski reads widely from her body of work.